arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/motion-detection-ml/content.md

 Click on `Classifier` in the left-hand menu.
 You'll see the following:

 With everything in place, click Start training.
 When it's complete, you'll see the Last training performance panel appear at the bottom of the page:

+Congratulations, you've trained a neural network with Edge Impulse® and ready to deploy on your Nicla Voice board!